The Road Trip - Discovering Spain 2018

 It has often been said that Benidorm has everything.
-Having travelled to many parts of Europe including Italy, Sardinia, Greece, The Balearic Islands, and also the Canary Islands and places further afield such as India, Eilat , Kenya, Gambia etc, we in admin would share that opinion.
+Having travelled to many parts of Europe including Italy, Sardinia, Greece, The Balearic Islands, and also the Canary Islands and places further afield such as India, Eilat, Kenya, Gambia etc, we in admin would share that opinion.
 However as part of our holiday we decided this year to explore other parts of Spain via a road trip.
-Will we discover anything that cannot be found within half an hour of Benidorm?….lets find out as we head off Discovering Spain!!!
+Will we discover anything that cannot be found within half an hour of Benidorm?....lets find out as we head off Discovering Spain!!!

 Day 1 - Benidorm to Ossa de Montiel, Albacete 335km